albinekcom/albinekcom.github.io/_posts/2018-10-29-optimizing-raster-images.markdown

 ## Optimizing using ImageOptim

-This is a macOS application.
+[ImageOptim](https://imageoptim.com/mac) is a macOS application.
 It contains some of the previously listed tools.
 The usage is quite simple: drag & drop the files and wait for the results.

 ![ImageOptim](/assets/img/post/optimizing-raster-images-1.png)